Thank you for visiting the newly designed NWAFS web page. It is a work in progress and the

 Sincerely, Trevor Allen NWAFS President

-The 2016 annual meeting will be held the week of September 26-30, 2016 at The Riverside Hotel in Boise, ID.
+The 2017 annual meeting will be held the week of September 18-22, 2017 at the Embassy Suites hotel in Portland, OR.

 Board Position Openings